-Jessica is a MSc student in the NiSSL group.
-She completed her BA at Western University, where she investigated the white matter correlates of childhood reading disability.
+Jessica Lammert [firstname.lastname@example.org; she/her] is a PhD student in the NiSSL group.
+She completed her BA and MSc at Western University, where she investigated the white matter correlates of childhood reading disability, and visual perception in ASL signers.
 Her current research interests include investigating cross-modal neuroplasticity as a function of sensory and linguistic experience.
 Outside of the lab, Jessica enjoys drawing, painting, cooking, and camping.

-Kate is a Neuroscience MSc student who recently joined the NiSSL lab.
-Prior to this, she completed her BSc at McMaster and worked at the SickKids Research Institute.
-Here, she is investigating how auditory stimuli and emotions interact in the brain using MRI techniques to study people with misophonia, a newly discovered neuropsychological phenomenon where specific sounds (e.g. people chewing) elicit aversive physiological and emotional responses.
+Kate Raymond [email@example.com; she/her] is an PhD student in the Clinical Psychology program.
+Prior to this, she completed her BSc at McMaster, worked at the SickKids Research Institute, and completed an MSc in Neuroscience at UWO.
+Currently, she studies misophonia, a newly discovered neuropsychological phenomenon where specific sounds (e.g. people chewing) elicit aversive physiological and emotional responses.
 Outside of research, Kate enjoys immersing herself in the great outdoors and after many years of leading hiking and canoeing trips, she has become a budding environmental activist!

-Cailey is a Master’s student in the NiSSL group.
-She received a B.A. in Music at University of Denver and a B.Sc. with honors in Psychology at University of Colorado Denver where she investigated the effect of auditory stimuli on visual attention in the Laboratory for Integrative Vision.
-Her current research uses EEG to learn about audiovisual speech perception across the hearing ability spectrum in collaboration with the Stevenson Sensory Lab.
-When she is not in the lab, Cailey enjoys baking needlessly complicated recipes and other “indoorsy” activities.
+Cailey Salagovic [firstname.lastname@example.org; she/her] is a PhD student in the NiSSL group.
+She has earned a B.A. in Music at University of Denver, a B.Sc. with honors in Psychology at University of Colorado Denver, and an MSc is Psychology where she investigated the effect of auditory stimuli on visual attention, and audiovisual perception in cochlear implant users .
+Her current research uses EEG to learn about audiovisual speech perception across the hearing spectrum in collaboration with the Stevenson Sensory Lab.
+When not in the lab, Cailey enjoys baking needlessly complicated recipes and other “indoorsy” activities.